LogtalkDotOrg/logtalk.org/_pages/download.md

 > [`logtalk-3.31.0.exe`](files/logtalk-3.31.0.exe)
 > `5fcdee64dd33690813e43e75ee9968fcdf9093b6f4869726ba1c3a73b2dd83cf` (SHA-256)

-Logtalk is also available as a [Chocolatey package](https://chocolatey.org/packages/logtalk/3.31.0) and can be installed using the `choco install logtalk` command.
-Alternatively, on Windows 10 or Windows Server 2019, you can use the Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers listed above.
+Logtalk is also available as a [Chocolatey package](https://chocolatey.org/packages/logtalk/) and can be installed or updated using the `choco install logtalk` and `choco upgrade logtalk` commands.
+Alternatively, on Windows 10 or Windows Server 2019, you can use the Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers listed in this page.

 Installing on Windows 10 requires temporarily turning off `Ransomware protection` (in the `Windows Defender Security Center` preferences) if